How to use:

 Enter two JavaScript regular expressions (without the surrounding slashes) and click "Check Equivalence".

-The tool will determine if both expressions match exactly the same set of strings.
+The tool determines whether the two expression match exactly the same strings.

 Examples: